-And how, in the spirit of the Mad Hatter's Tea, its historic beginnings and the vital role its fundraising plays in the maintenance and care of A Woman's Garden, everyone is invited to tip toe through the tulips and flashback through photos and revisit this wonderful event's history.
+And now, in the spirit of the Mad Hatter's Tea, let us look at its historic beginnings and the vital role its fundraising plays in the maintenance and care of A Woman's Garden.

 Carole Ann Brown, Chair of the first Mad Hatter's Tea in 1989, recalled that first event held as a marketing event to bring about awareness of the Women's Council and the Dallas Arboretum in the Camp House gardens.
 "Scottie Buehler was the Women's Council President and she asked if I would chair an event to help bring people to the Dallas Arboretum, an afternoon tea, and I thought that would be a fun event.
 With Mad Hatter's Tea as our theme, we sent out invitations to the Women's Council membership.
 The response was unbelievable!"
 The event sold 100 seats, and we earned $10,000.
 Liz Minyard wore a grocery bag as her hat, filled with fruits and vegetables.
 Dee Simmons wore an Eliza Doolittle costume and hat inspired by the role in My Fair Lady.
 Marilyn Hailey worked with Frank Olive, a renowned hat designer, through Neiman Marcus and they signed on as a sponsor.
 The event also included a live auction and informal modeling of spring fashions from the events' sponsors.